-The best way that white noise can be explained is that it is not a noise at all.
+The best way to explain white noise is that it is not a noise at all.
 It is actually a sound frequency one hears as a gentle hiss.
 Like the sound of wind rustling through trees or ocean surf.
-The sound is created by using the entire spectrum of frequencies the human ear can hear.
+Sound is created by using the entire spectrum of frequencies the human ear can hear.

-There are many ways to reduce white noise.
-Yes, sound is absorbed by soft surfaces, so adding draperies or carpet can help to minimize white noise.
+There are many ways to cut white noise.
+Yes!
+Adding draperies or carpet can help to minimize white noise.
 Room dividers are sound absorbent by nature, but they’re by no means sound proof.

 If a multipurpose room has eight foot ceilings, customers typically go for 7’4″ high dividers for a couple of reasons: first, they’re cutting off 90 percent of the gap between the floor and the ceiling; second, that eight inches at the top still allow plenty of room for ventilation and for lighting to carry over from one section to another.